-This deliverable, namely "D8.1 - Initial Swarm of drones demonstration", describes the work carried out in "Task 8.1 Swarm of drones use case".
-The consecutive results until M36 will be reported in "D8.2 - Final Swarm of drones demonstration".
+This deliverable, namely "D8.2 - Final Swarm of drones demonstration", describes the work carried out in "Task 8.1 Swarm of drones use case".
+The document is based on the predecessor document version "D8.1 -"Initial Swarm of drones demonstration" and contains a few updates concerning the modifications and completion of work during the last work period.